Skip to main content

 The multimeter should be on the OHM setting, and it should give a reading between 12 and 13 ohms.
 Anything outside of that very tight range may indicate the electric heating element has failed, in which case you’ll need to replace it.

-#4: Pilot Light Problem
+#4: Water Heater Pilot Light Problem

 For standard, gas-powered water heaters, the pilot is supposed to stay burning so that it can light the water heater whenever the thermostat calls for more hot water.
 The pilot light going out just happens to be the most common issue people encounter with classic water heaters.